davebshow/goblin/docs/index.rst

     <__main__.Person object at ...>
     ...

-Note that a :py:mod:`Goblin` session does not necessarily correspond to a Gremlin Server session.
+Note that a :py:mod:`Goblin session<goblin.session>` does not necessarily correspond to a Gremlin Server session.
 Instead, all elements created using a session are 'live' in the sense that if the results of a traversal executed against the session result in different property values for an element, that element will be updated to reflect these changes.

 For more information on using the OGM, see the :doc:`OGM docs</ogm>`